 California Statute of Limitations

-The Statute of Limitations was devised to help people and businesses avoid being sued for old debt that they were unable to pay off.
+The Statute of Limitations was devised to help people and businesses avoid being sued for an old debt that they were unable to pay off.
 It made more sense economically to let debtors get on with their lives as opposed to being harnessed to the unpaid debt forever.

 For all debts in California, the statute of limitations is four years except those made with oral contracts.
 For oral contracts, the statute of limitations is two years.
 This means that for unsecured debts like credit card debt, lenders cannot attempt to collect debts that are more than four years past due.